SHRC Commissioner Bios

 Bryan K. Brandes , Public Member

-Bryan K. Brandes, of Temple City, is Director of West Coast Operations for CMA CGM America LLC, part of the CMA CGM worldwide shipping group.
-Prior to that, Brandes worked twenty-nine years with the A. P. Moller-Maersk transportation and shipping company, lastly as Director of California Inland Operations.
+Bryan K. Brandes, of Temple City, is Maritime Director of the Port of Oakland, California.
+Prior positions included Vice President, Pacific Southwest Region Operations for FlexiVan Leasing, and Director of West Coast Operations for CMA CGM America LLC, part of the CMA CGM worldwide shipping group.
+Brandes also worked twenty-nine years with the A. P. Moller-Maersk transportation and shipping company, lastly as Director of California Inland Operations.
+He holds degrees from San Diego State University and Drucker School of Management.

 Janet Hansen, History